cleanbaja/kvcache/README.md

 ### Installation

-I **highly** discourage doing this, since KVcache is a very beta piece of software However, for the adventurous souls here, this is for you:
+I **highly** discourage doing this, since KVcache is a very beta piece of software.
+However, for the adventurous souls here, this is for you:

 ```bash